 - 1. A Bachelor degree in early childhood education from a regionally accredited Colorado college or university; or, - 2.
 A current early childhood professional Credential Level IV Version 2.0 as determined by the Colorado Department of Education; or, - 3.
+A master's degree with a major emphasis in child development, Early Childhood Education, Early Childhood Special Education; or, - 4.
 Completion of all of the following three (3) semester hour courses from a regionally accredited college or university, at either a two year, four year or graduate level, in each of the following subject or content areas: - a.
 Introduction to early childhood professions; - b.
 Introduction to early childhood lab techniques; - c.
 Early childhood guidance strategies for children; - d.
 Early childhood health, nutrition, and safety; - e.
 Administration of early childhood care and education programs; - f.
-Administration: human relations for early childhood professions or introduction to business: - g.
+Administration: human relations for early childhood professions or introduction to business; - g.
 Early childhood curriculum development; - h.
 Early childhood growth and development. - i.
 The exceptional child; and, - j.
-Infant/toddler theory and practice; or the Department approved expanding quality infant/toddler training; or, - 4.
+Infant/toddler theory and practice; or the Department approved expanding quality infant/toddler training; or, - 5.
 Completion of a course of training approved by the Department that includes course content listed at Section 7.702.42, A, 3, a-j, and experience listed at Section 7.702.42, B. - B. The experience requirements for the director of a large center must be met by completion of the following amount of work experience in a child development program, which includes working with a group of children in such programs as a preschool, child care center, kindergarten, or Head Start program: - 1.
 Persons with Bachelor's or Master's degree with a major emphasis in child development, early childhood education, early childhood special education, or an early childhood professional Credential Level IV Version 2.0 as determined by the Colorado Department of Education; no additional experience is required. - 2.
 Persons with a 2-year college degree in early childhood education must have twelve (12) months (1,820 hours) of verified experience working directly with children in a child development program. - 3.
 Persons with a Bachelor's degree and completion of courses specified in Sections 7.702.42, A, 3, a-j, must have twelve (12) months (1,820 hours) of verified experience working directly with children in a child development program.